 `homeboy triage`

 Produce an attention report for components, projects, fleets, rigs, or the full configured workspace.
-GitHub access is read-only; each run also records a local observation in the Homeboy SQLite database so later runs can compare against the previous observation for the same target.
+Snapshot report mode reads GitHub state and records a local observation in the Homeboy SQLite database so later runs can compare against the previous observation for the same target.
+Watch mode is also read-only unless --auto-merge is explicitly passed.

 Synopsis